winddori2002/CRFormer/README.md

 ## 0. Notifications

-We use the claim data from 2006 to 2021 provided automobile company, but we do not provide the dataset in this repository.
+We use the claim data from 2006 to 2021 provided by automobile company, but we do not provide the dataset in this repository.
-Before we train CRFormer, we take some processes for set up.
+Before we train CRFormer, we take some processes for setup.

 - Depending on automobile reliabilities, we adopt a time-series K means cluster model for obtaining pattern information used for evaluation.
-- We take a process for generating two kinds of nested sequence (time- and mileage-based nested sequence)
+- We take a process for generating two kinds of nested sequences (time- and mileage-based nested sequences).

 ## 1. Train

 ### Training with arguments

-We give a short description for arguments as belows.
+We give a short description for the argument as below.
 You can find more details of arguments such as training and evaluation settings in ```config.py```.

 ```